skwirrel/multiUserWebServer/README.md

 	* Allow an administrator to trigger password resets for individual users
 	* View/download all of the current passwords for all users
 * Automatic deletion of users who are absent from the specified LDAP group for a period of time
+* Some sort of web interface to provide a management overview of the server ( [Cockpit Project](https://cockpit-project.org/) was selected to provide this)

 ## Status
 The code provided here is far from "plug and play" - at present it should be considered more as guidance notes than a finished solution.
 However we are sharing this code because there is a chance that others may still find it useful and may even then contribute towards improving it.